A 22-month comprehensive course of study that combines didactic and clinical training

 CAHE’s Radiography Program is accredited by the Joint Review Committee on Education in Radiologic Technology (JRCERT) and is recognized by the New York State Department of Health (NYSDOH).

 Accreditation is granted by JRCERT on a programmatic review and site visit.
+The Radiography program at Center for Allied Health Education received an accreditation award of 8 years from JRCERT, which is the maximum accreditation length.
 Recognition by JRCERT qualifies the program’s graduates for eligibility to apply for and take the certification exam for the American Registry of Radiologic Technologists (ARRT).

 JOINT REVIEW COMMITTEE ON EDUCATION